 The process for receiving and responding to information requests is more important to compliance than a provider’s system capabilities.
 The framework provides a basis where actors can respond to requests for access, exchange or use of EHI or deny those requests when appropriate.
 Information blocking requires intent, and the ONC and the Office of Inspector General of Health and Human Services indicated that they don’t plan to punish unintended mistakes.
 As a result, the framework should be viewed as a guideline – not a tripwire – on which to share health information.

-Learn more about the information blocking framework that goes into effect Nov.
-2. Register for the Cerner Health Conference and attend the Oct.
-14 power session, “Fact vs. Fiction: information blocking,” featuring representatives from the ONC.
+Learn more about the information blocking framework that goes into effect April 5.
+Register for the Cerner Health Conference or log back into the platform through Dec.
+14 to view the power session, “Fact vs. Fiction: information blocking,” featuring representatives from the ONC.

 More like this: